 American Job Center

 The Reboot Your Career program is designed to support workers who may be unemployed due to COVID-19 to re-train for available jobs on high-wage career pathways.
-Governor John Bel Edwards prioritized federal CARES Act funding for this critical initiative, which is available now through the spring of 2021.
+Governor John Bel Edwards prioritized federal CARES Act funding for this critical initiative.
 Learn more here.

 PaCE offers a growing portfolio of market-driven, engaging learning programs to help you progress in your lifelong educational journey.
 All of the certificates, courses, workshops & trainings are taught by industry leaders and faculty who have a passion for and commitment to student success.
 Whether you are a working professional looking to boost your skills or someone who wants to completely change fields or careers, PaCE provides you with the opportunity to gain new knowledge and skills from talented educators while simultaneously growing your professional network.
 Learn more here.